keyvankeyvan/met-Trip-Planner/README.md

-# MET Trip Planner
+# M.E.T Trip Planner

-MET Trip Planner helps serve as a preview & planner for your visit to the The Metropolitan Museum of Art of New York City!
+M.E.T Trip Planner helps serve as a preview & planner for your visit to the The Metropolitan Museum of Art of New York City!

 ## License